H-1B

 Maintaining a valid F-1 status

-If the employer withdraws the H-1B petition before the date that the student officially changes to H-1B status, the student generally will remain in F-1 status while the data fix is pending.
-The student would have the standard 60-day grace period to depart the United States unless the H-1B petition was revoked because of fraud or violation of status.
+If due to some reason the employer withdraws the H-1B petition before the student changes to H-1B status, the student will remain in the F-1 status and has a 60-day grace period to leave unless the petition is revoked for fraud or status violations.

 Instructions to students and petitioners